CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

-# CAMAA iOS Cordova Plugin
+# CAMAA Cordova Plugin

-CAMAA cordova plugin is an iOS plugin for App Experience Analytics that provides deep insights into the performance, user experience, crash, and log analytics of apps.
+CAMAA cordova plugin is for App Experience Analytics that provides deep insights into the performance, user experience, crash, and log analytics of apps.

 ## Get Started